 The users' "electronic voyeur" takes shape

-"The next generation artificial intelligence will have to learn from videos that show the world from the point of view of users, from the exact center of the action," reads the blog post.
+"The next generation artificial intelligence will have to learn from videos that show the world from the point of view of the users, from the exact center of the action," the blog post reads.
 A goal currently impossible, but which can be achieved with the development of a remarkably advanced artificial intelligence.

 Facebook's solution to this problem is a new project, called Ego4D.
-Ego4d will collect data from “13 universities and laboratories in 9 countries, which have collected more than 2.200 hours of first-person video.
-Over 700 users have made their daily life available ».
+Ego4d will collect data from "13 universities and laboratories in 9 countries, which have collected more than 2.200 hours of first-person video.
+Over 700 users have made their daily lives available".

 The data will be open to the research community, the blog post states, but the project's goal is clear: to create the "ideal" artificial intelligence to equip all current and future Facebook devices.
 Especially the future ones, if you consider that there is a division of Big F called Reality Labs, with the aim of doing research and development on the future of virtual reality and augmented reality in devices intended for users.

 The next steps of Reality Labs

 Reality Labs is led by a longtime Facebook executive, Andrew "Boz" Bosworth, who shared images of several prototypes last week.
 What are the next steps?
 You already know about the last one collaboration with Ray Ban for the development of "Ray Ban Stories", smart glasses equipped with Facebook.

 The activity in the field also goes on at a beat with the popular virtual reality headset Oculus Quest 2.
 The plan is now to move from virtual reality to augmented reality (AR) in the coming years.